wmpauli/neurosynth/README.md

 You should now have a set of Nifti-format brain images on your drive that display various meta-analytic results.
 The image names are somewhat cryptic; see the Documentation for details.
 It's important to note that the meta-analysis routines currently implemented in Neurosynth aren't very sophisticated; they're designed primarily for efficiency (most analyses should take just a few seconds), and take multiple shortcuts as compared to other packages like ALE or MKDA.
 But with that caveat in mind (and one that will hopefully be remedied in the near future), Neurosynth gives you a streamlined and quick way of running large-scale meta-analyses of fMRI data.

+## Reproducing results in manuscript

+All the scripts necessary for reproducing the figures reported in the compantion manuscript (under review) are in the folder:
+	> neurosynth/tests

+Reproducing these figures should take less than a minute for each of them (once you have downloaded the neurosynth-data).

+**Figure 1:**
+	> python density.py

+**Figure 2:**
+	> python basic_ma.py fear

+**Figure 3:**
+	> python transcode_test.py spatial memory
+	> python transcode_test.py fear

+**Figure 4:**
+	> python transcode_test.py prelimbic

+**Figure 5:**
+	> python transcode_test.py fontolateral

 ## Getting help

 For a more comprehensive set of examples, see [this tutorial](http://nbviewer.ipython.org/urls/raw.github.com/neurosynth/neurosynth/master/examples/neurosynth_demo.ipynb)--also included in IPython Notebook form in the examples/ folder (along with several other simpler examples).

-For bugs or feature requests, please [create a new issue](https://github.com/neurosynth/neurosynth/issues/new).
-If you run into problems installing or using the software, try posting to the [Neurosynth Google group](https://groups.google.com/forum/#!forum/neurosynthlist) or email [Tal Yarkoni](mailto:tyarkoni@gmail.com).
+For bugs or feature requests, please [create a new issue](https://github.com/wmpauli/neurosynth/issues/new).
+If you run into problems installing or using the software, email [Wolfgang M. Pauli](mailto:Wolfgang.PauliL@microsoft.com).